naveenagarwal/weather/README.md

 Application environment files are used to hold the applcation config variables and settings. currently it has geocoder api and darksky api for all the environments.

-**To change the api keys for geocoder or darksky api, change the values in config/environment/<environment>.js file.**
+**To change the api keys for geocoder or darksky api, change the values in config/environment/development.js file or dependign on the environment you are ruinng the application.**

 # lib Directory
 It has weather.js abstract class and weather-darksky.js client specific class which implements the client specific behaviour to make request to the weather api.